Webcomics-Hub/LinkTree-Replacement/README.md

 ## How to use this code

-First click on code and click Download Zip and open the file Index.html in notepad++ or notepad or whatever text editor you like and follow the instructions in the file.
+Either click "Use this Template" or click on code and click Download Zip and open the file Index.html in notepad++ or notepad or whatever text editor you like and follow the instructions in the file.
 Not Microsoft Word or any word processor.

 ![image](https://user-images.githubusercontent.com/29668657/171272187-ed5694a6-f425-4698-86d7-a7d987cc449d.png)